 - Help your child explore different ways to earn money.
 Teach your child how to increase savings with opportunities such as babysitting, additional household tasks, and yard and garden cleanup, both for you and for others.

 - Give your child spending choices.
-Should we rent a movie or order out pizza?
+Should you rent a movie or order out pizza?
 Should you eat out or cook at home?
 Children learn from making these types of spending decisions.
 For accounts linked to your credit card, such as streaming services and other apps with in-app purchasing options, be sure your children understand that any purchases should be discussed beforehand.

 Financial lessons for teens

 Money management lessons are especially important as your children become teenagers teetering on the edge of adulthood.
-There are specific skills that will give your children the lifelong gift of financial freedom.
+There are specific skills that will give teens and young adults the lifelong gift of fiscal know-how and financial freedom.
 Teach them smart money habits before they go out on their own.
 Here are seven money management tips to get you and your teen started:

 - Be open about your family’s monthly income and expenses.
 Your teen probably has no concept of basic living expenses.
 Share actual facts and figures with your children to show how you prioritize your spending between “needs” and “wants.”
 This is also a great time to start the discussion about how to pay for postsecondary education.
 Discuss how tuition and other school fees stack up against scholarships, financial aid, loans, your teen’s employment income and family savings.

 - Review monthly statements together.
-Your teen may not realize they’re spending $50 a month on junk food, but those $1.50 purchases can really add up.
+Your teen may not realize $50 a month is being spent on junk food, but those $1.50 purchases can really add up.
 A review of monthly statements can be a great way to point out spending patterns and discuss money management.

 - Show the impact of savings.
-If there’s something your teen wants to buy, whether it’s small, like concert tickets, or big, like a car, sit down and make a savings plan together.
-Figure out what amount they’ll need to save over how many months to reach their goal.
-Encourage them to set a monthly savings goal.
+If there’s something your teen wants to buy — whether it’s small, like concert tickets, or big, like a car — sit down and make a savings plan together.
+Figure out what amount would need to be saved over how many months to reach the goal.
+Encourage setting a monthly savings goal.
 You can watch this video aimed at helping teens earn and save money as a foundation to building a savings plan.

 - Discuss how to make smart purchases.
 Even if your children know exactly what they want, show them how to do a cost comparison, read product research and check consumer reports.
-He or she might figure out another choice is a better value.
+They might figure out another choice is a better value.
 As teens earn money and learn good spending habits, it’s important to teach them how to make SMART goals.

 - Start out with small monthly expenses.
-Giving your teen a little financial responsibility each month can help create purposeful spending habits that will serve her or him well later in life.
-Whether it’s gas, their cell phone or even just a monthly music or movie streaming service fee, this can be a great teaching tool.
+Giving teens a little financial responsibility each month can help create purposeful spending habits that will serve them well later in life.
+Whether it’s gas, their cellphone or even just a monthly music or movie streaming service fee, this can be a great teaching tool.

-- Teach your teen about the rewards and dangers of credit cards.
+- Teach teens about the rewards and dangers of credit cards.
 While teens must be at least 18 years old to sign a credit card contract, the Credit Card Accountability Responsibility and Disclosure Act of 2009 makes getting an unsecured credit card even harder for young adults under 21 years of age.
 To unprepared teens, the first credit card can feel like a license to spend.
-Help her or him to understand the advantages of building good credit while also explaining the risks of acquiring credit card debt.
-Revisit the concept of compound interest and how interest fees can multiply rapidly.
+Help them to understand the advantages of building good credit while also explaining the risks of acquiring credit card debt.
+Revisit the concept of compound interest and how interest and fees can multiply rapidly.

-- Teach your teen about identity theft.
-Your teen should guard credit and bank information and only provide account details to trusted sources.
-Be sure your teen knows that information should only be shared electronically if it is encrypted or password-protected.
-This information includes your child’s bank account numbers, credit card numbers and social security number.
+- Teach teens about identity theft.
+Every teen should know how to guard credit and bank information and when it is appropriate to provide account details to trusted sources.
+Be sure your teen knows that information should only be shared electronically with trusted sources if it is encrypted or password-protected.
+This information includes your teen’s bank account numbers, credit card numbers and social security number.
 Teach about common credit card scams, how to recognize and report fraudulent activity and how to avoid identity theft.
 If at any time you or your child suspects fraudulent activity, report it immediately.
-The Office of Financial Readiness has a guide that walks you and your teen through placing a credit freeze on your child’s social security number to stop identify theft after suspicious activity.
+The Office of Financial Readiness has a guide that walks you and your teen through placing a credit freeze on your child’s social security number to stop identity theft after suspicious activity.

-- Teach your teen how to file taxes.
+- Teach teens how to file taxes.
 Federal, state and local income taxes pay for public infrastructure, including roads, schools and emergency services.
 While paying taxes is considered part of your civic duty, it’s also the law.
-Part of the rite of passage for that first job is understanding how these funds are used as well as learning how to handle income taxes.
-Teach your teenager how to understand deductions and keep track of pay statements and how to enter the information from their annual tax statements onto tax forms or into tax software, such as MilTax.
+Part of the rite of passage for that first job is understanding how these funds are used as well as learning how to pay and file income taxes annually.
+Teach teenagers how to understand deductions and keep track of pay statements and how to enter the information from annual tax statements onto tax forms or into tax software, such as MilTax.

 Remember that money management is a learning process full of teachable moments and, inevitably, a few setbacks.
-Budgeting isn’t easy, but your child will be grateful to have financial planning skills once he or she has to do it alone.
+Budgeting isn’t easy, but your children will be grateful to have financial planning skills once they have to do it alone.
 Start young.
 Lead by example and put your resources to use.
-Tap into resources through the Office of Financial Readiness, check out the Money Matters Courses from MilLife Learning or schedule a free financial counseling session with Military OneSource by calling 800-342-9647, set up a live chat or view overseas calling options to schedule a free and confidential consultation.
-Help your children practice good money management skills throughout their growing years, and explore money management classes available at your local youth center — and watch as they transform into budget-conscious adults.
+Tap into resources through the Office of Financial Readiness, check out the Money Matters Courses from MilLife Learning or schedule a free financial counseling session with Military OneSource.
+Call 800-342-9647, set up a live chat or view overseas calling options to schedule a free and confidential consultation.
+Help your children practice good money management skills throughout their growing years, and explore money management classes available at your local youth center — and watch as they transform into money-conscious adults.